 Lighting Poles Trading License in Dubai: Cost and Requirements

-Dubai's construction boom and smart city ambitions are driving surging demand for lighting infrastructure, making a lighting poles trading licence one of the more strategically timed business moves available to investors in 2024.
-This guide covers everything you need to know about obtaining a lighting poles trading licence (Activity Code 4752.82) at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why Dubai is an ideal hub for this trade.
+Dubai's construction boom and smart city ambitions are driving surging demand for lighting infrastructure, making a lighting poles trading license one of the more strategically timed business moves available to investors in 2024.
+This guide covers everything you need to know about obtaining a lighting poles trading license (Activity Code 4752.82) at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why Dubai is an ideal hub for this trade.

 Key Stats at a Glance